vctruong100/searchengine/README.txt

 Running the Search Engine
 -------------------------
-To start the search engine and begin processing local user queries, use:
+To start the search engine with Web GUI and begin processing local user queries, use:
 ``python search.py``
+Note: Using the Web GUI will slightly decrease the query speed.

+To not use the Web GUI, execute:
+``python searcht.py``

 This command launches a local server that allows real-time searching of the indexed documents.
 The server calculates net relevance scores for each query, using the previously computed PageRank and HITS scores along with textual relevance derived from the query.